mihayounas/second-scoop-milestone-4/README.md

 # **_Second Scoop_**

-<a href="#" target="_blank" rel="noopener">Second Scoop</a>(press for Live DEMO) is a website where users can make event reservations,or blog their opinions about an imaginary desserts restaurant.
+<a href="#" target="_blank" rel="noopener">Second Scoop</a>(press for Live DEMO) is a website designed as a "real world application", the website is devided into two parts.
+One part is for users to see a appealing front-end website which shows them information about the restaurant, allows them to create an account, make a reservations, write a post, contact the admin and more.
+The other part of the website is a management system for admin of SecondScoop.
+If an account has the correct permissions, the admin will be able to see special features which will allow them to manage posts,reservations,comments and approve reservations.

 # Table of contents
 1. <strong>[Objective](#objective)</strong>